KRAKEN: Returning the control of data back to users with a marketplace for personal data

 Universities produce academic data from students, such as graduation certificates, certificates for each course, and the enrolment status for individual terms.
 With KRAKEN, a student can export their data into a cloud data wallet and share it on the data marketplace.
 By using privacy-preserving cryptography, such as Functional Encryption and multi-party computing, a recruitment service provider can purchase a set of student data and use it for analytics, without invading the privacy of individual students.
 Additionally, KRAKEN uses self-sovereign identity solutions to always ensure user consent and a link between universities/students and their data in a privacy-friendly way.

-This project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement Nº 871473.
+ATARCA has received funding from the European Union’s Horizon 2020 research and innovation programme.
 Any dissemination of results here presented reflects only the consortium view.

 Related posts